E-ricus/configs/README.md

 ### Why Two Stages?

 1. **Stage 0** must run from the installer environment to partition disks and access `/mnt`
-2. **Stage 1** needs a fully booted system to clone dotfiles and rebuild with the flake
+2. **Stage 1** needs a fully booted system to clone configs and rebuild with the flake

 This approach ensures:
 - **No manual partitioning needed** - fully automated with user input
 - **No internet check**: User must connect before downloading (script download confirms connectivity)
-- **Hardware config preserved** - copied to dotfiles for future rebuilds
+- **Hardware config preserved** - copied to configs for future rebuilds
 - **Flake-based from the start** - system uses flake immediately after post-install
 - **Clean separation** - installer vs system configuration
 - **Reproducible** - can reinstall on any machine by running the same two commands